-These organic apricot kernels come from Turkey.
+These organic almond kernels come from Spain.
 The supplier grows them in organic quality.
 Photo: Naturamus GmbH

 As every good chef knows, you can’t make a top-class meal with poor ingredients.
 The same principle applies when producing medicines and natural cosmetics.
 Accordingly, raw material purchasing has always played a key role at WALA.
 The company uses ingredients from plant, mineral and animal sources – in other words, predominantly renewable substances.
 Wherever possible, these are grown biodynamically or organically.
 At times, trying to procure these raw materials is like embarking on a treasure hunt.

 Raw materials from all over the world